 Why Count and Clip Cards Are Great

 It’s easy to adapt them to different learners’ levels and adapt them for various holidays and themes.
+Using a clothespin clip will also help your kids build hand strength that will enable them to grasp and control a pencil and learn how to cut with scissors.

 Two Types of Cards